vlx01/vlx01/README.md

 - 🔭 Currently working on Personal Projects.
-- 🌱 Currently on Frontend Devloper learning path.
+- 🌱 Currently on Frontend Developer learning path.
 - 👯 Looking to collaborate on Frontend projects.
 - 📫 Reach me at: https://www.linkedin.com/in/vlx01/
 - 🐍 PyPi at: https://pypi.org/user/vlx01/